 These tips will help increase the effectiveness of your letter:

 - Keep it brief: Letters should never be longer than one page, and should be limited to one issue.
 Legislative aides read many letters on many issues in a day, so your letter should be as concise as possible.

-- State Who You Are and What You Want Up Front: In the first paragraph, tell your legislators that you are a constituent and identify the issue about which you are writing.
+- Say up front who you are and what you want: In the first paragraph, tell your legislators that you are a constituent and identify the issue about which you are writing.
 If your letters pertains to a specific piece of legislation, it helps to identify it by its bill number (e.g. H.R. ____ or S. _____).